jspackiaraj/AY202425-Fall-Python/exercise_001/README.md

 # Python Programming Exercises

 Below are 20 Python programming exercises to help you practice and enhance your skills.
 Each exercise includes a hint to guide you.
 Try to solve them on your own before looking at the solutions.
 File names for saving your work are specified in each exercise.
+These are from the [companion website](https://jsp.shiksha/index.php/portfolio/bcse101e-computer-programming-python/introduction-python/programming-exercises).

 ## Exercise 1: Print Odd Numbers
 **Filename:** `print_odd_numbers.py`